diezcami/arctic-fox-theme/_posts/2021-08-25-spotify-now-playing-azure.md

 ## Goal

-To show a simple message on the front page of a website/blog/etc (or even on some embedded device like a smart mirror, etc.) with the current song you're listening to on Spotify.
-If you aren't currently listening, the API will fetch you last listened to song, as reported by the Spotify API.
+To show a simple message on the front page of a website/blog/etc (or even on some embedded device like a smart mirror - anything that can send a GET and read some JSON!) with the current song you're listening to on Spotify.
+If you aren't currently listening, the API will fetch your last listened to song, as reported by the Spotify API.

 The end result (on my blog) looks like this: